wtbates99/posture-pinger/README.md

-# Posture Monitor
+# Posture Tracker

-A computer vision application that helps prevent poor posture and "tech neck" by monitoring your sitting position throughout the day.
+A real-time posture monitoring application that helps prevent poor posture while working at your computer.
+The application runs in your system tray and uses computer vision to analyze your posture through your webcam.

-## Overview

-This program uses your webcam to periodically analyze your sitting posture, helping you maintain good ergonomic habits while working at your computer.
-It tracks your head position and alignment to detect slouching and forward head posture ("nerd neck"), providing real-time feedback and collecting statistics about your posture throughout the day.

 ## Features

+- System tray integration for unobtrusive monitoring
-- Real-time posture monitoring using your webcam
+- Real-time posture scoring from 0-100
-- Detection of forward head posture and slouching
-- Statistical tracking of posture throughout the day
+- Visual feedback through color-coded score display
+- Configurable tracking intervals (continuous to 4-hour intervals)
+- Optional video window showing posture analysis
-- Configurable notification alerts when poor posture is detected
+- Automatic notifications when poor posture is detected
-- Daily/weekly reports of posture statistics
+- Cross-platform support (Windows, macOS, Linux)
-- Privacy-focused: All processing is done locally on your machine
+- Privacy-focused: All processing happens locally on your machine

+## Technical Details

+The application uses:
+- MediaPipe for pose detection and landmark tracking
+- OpenCV for video processing and visualization
+- PyQt6 for the system tray interface
+- Platform-specific notification systems

+## Usage

+1. Launch the application - it will appear in your system tray
+2. Right-click the tray icon to access the menu
+3. Click "Start Tracking" to begin posture monitoring
+4. Optionally enable the video window to see the pose detection
+5. Choose your preferred tracking interval from the menu
+6. The tray icon shows your current posture score (0-100)

+The application will notify you when your posture needs correction, helping you maintain a healthier sitting position throughout your workday.

+## Privacy Note

+All video processing is done locally on your computer.
+No video data is ever stored or transmitted over the internet.